rmccampbell/PythonProjects/README.md

 # PythonProjects
-These are various scripts, libraries and code musings I have written.
+These are the various scripts, libraries and code musings I've written over the years.